-Chara Sands is located about 6 km from Chara, the district capital.
+Chara Sands are located about 6 km from Chara, the district capital.
 The area is accessible by plane or by train.
-Chara is the starting point for many trekking tours in the Kodar Mountains, home of the only glaciers in south east Siberia.
+Chara is the starting point for many trekking tours in the Kodar Mountains, home of the only glaciers in south-east Siberia.

 Against the backdrop of the cold mountains, the Chara Sands is an extraordinary sight.
 The mountains framing this unique landscape are covered with snow year round, creating a spectacular contrast.